-- Teacher will start the chapter with 'Warm Up' section by giving a brief idea that animals have shapes and forms according to their surroundings.
-Teacher will also tell the name of the animal, i.e., arctic fox shown in the picture and help students to write the answer. - With the help of picture/animation of some extinct animals, teacher will explain that all animals have some features that help them live in their surroundings.
+- ♦ Teacher will start the chapter with 'Gear Up' section by giving a brief idea that all animals cannot live in the same habitat and asking a few questions based on given text.

+- ♦ With the help of picture/animation on some extinct animals, teacher will explain that all animals have some features that help them live in their surroundings.
 When a change occurs in the surroundings and animals do not bring changes in them accordingly, they cannot survive.
-They die and ultimately become extinct. - Now, teacher will explain the groups of animals based on different habitats: - Terrestrial animals live on land. - Aquatic animals live in water. - □ Amphibians live both on land and in water. - Arboreal animals live on trees. - Aerial animals fly in air. - Now, with the help of different teaching aids, teacher will explain the adaptations found in animals for living in different habitats.
+They die and ultimately become extinct.

+- ♦ Now, teacher will explain the groups of animals based on different habitats:

+- ▶ Terrestrial animals live on land.

+- Aquatic animals live in water.

+- Amphibians live both on land and in water.

+- Arboreal animals live on trees.

+- Aerial animals fly in air.

+♦ Now, with the help of different teaching aids, teacher will explain the adaptations found in animals for living in different habitats.